zkir21/betterFly/README.md

 ![Plugin Setup](https://i.imgur.com/frasqkv.png)

 You must enter:
 1. The JBoss server install folder path value.
+For Windows OS you should use slashes in folder path.
+For example: C:/unipay/jboss7/
 2. Artifact Id of the module which resources will be redeployed from IDE.
 ## Usage
 When your current IDE editor window contains resource file: